aaravmehta49/even-or-odd/README.md

 # Even or Odd Checker 🔢

-This repository contains a simple script that checks whether a number is even or odd.
+This repository has a simple script that checks whether a number is even or odd.

 ## Code in This Repo
 ```python